glasswalk3r/cpan-openbsd-smoker/README.md

   * Tests submitter
   * number of processors in the VM (used for parallel tasks executing, for example)
   * Keyboard selection
+  * Adds up to two users with low privileges to execute the CPAN::Reporter::Smoker application.

 The VM will have pre-installed and pre-configured: